 Return to Parque Central in the evening, when the fritangas (food stalls) have taken over the place, to sample a typical Nicaraguan streetfood dish: vigorón.
 It consists of pork rinds, rice, beans, fried cheese, coleslaw and chilli sauce served on a banana leaf.
 Pretty tasty, but it’s not easy to eat the whole thing with your hands without making a mess…!

 Bars and restaurants are spilling out onto the pavement of the nearby Calle La Calzada.
 From lounge bars to Irish pubs: this is the best place to try a few local beers!

 Granada is situated on Lago de Nicaragua and a stroll along the waterfront is the ideal way to cool down on a sweltering day.
 During the weekend this area is booming with discos, cafes, loud music, … but not on a Tuesday apparently.
-Today the lakeshore welcomes families, horses running along the beach and a quiet afternoon bar!
+When I was there, the lakeshore was very quiet with families having a stroll, horses running along the beach and a quiet afternoon bar!

-As pretty is Granada is, I am dying to see some of its surroundings as well.
-A minibus takes me to the entrance of the “Parque Nacional Volcán Masaya“.
+As pretty is Granada is, make sure to see some of its surroundings as well.
+A minibus takes you to the entrance of the “Parque Nacional Volcán Masaya“.
 From there it is a 5km walk up to the active Santiago crater.